Greenstand/treetracker-admin-api/README.md

 Once cloned, type:

 ```
-cd treetracker-admin/server && touch .env src/datasources/treetracker.datasource.json
+cd treetracker-admin/server && touch .env .env.development
 ```

 This sets up the following:

-- A `treetracker.datasource.json` file in `server/src/datasources/` that will be used to reference the source of data for Loopback.
 - A `.env` file in `server` that will contain a JWT secrect.
+- A `.env.development` file in `server` that will contain a development database connection string.

-_**Contact the #admin-panel channel** on Slack (you'll need to request access) to get our shared `treetracker.datasource.json` and `.env` files._
+_**Contact the #admin-panel channel** on Slack (you'll need to request access) to get our shared `.env` files._

 ## Development Environment Quick Start